Roles

 • Provost

-The Executive Sponsors ensure that an appropriate data governance structure is in place and operating effectively.
-They ensure that the Data Governance initiative is supported by other Dartmouth leaders and serve as escalation point for issues related to data governance.
+Executive Sponsors ensure that an appropriate data governance structure is in place and operating effectively.
+They ensure that the Data Governance program is supported by other Dartmouth leaders and serve as escalation point for issues related to data governance.

 Steering Committee

-Senior college officials or their designees who have planning, policy-level responsibility for institutional data
+Senior college officials or their designees who have planning, prioritization, communication, decision-making and policy-level responsibility for governance of institutional data in accordance with stated policies.

-• Associate Provost for Institutional Research (Chair and Data Executor)
+• Senior Associate Provost for Institutional Research and Effectiveness (Chair)

 • Chief Information Officer